tanvi355/GraderGo_entireProject/README.md

 # GraderGo_entireProject
-This is the entire project
+This is the entire project code for **GraderGo: An Automated Essay Grading System**

--the model is trained on noof gramatical errors,no of pos,punctioations,no of sentences -The API is made using flask
+- The model is trained on no. of grammatical errors, no. of parts of speech (pos), punctuations, no. of sentences

+- The API is made using Flask

--the api takes the eassay does the preprocessing steps and predicts the score -the frontend is made using html,css,js., flask and bootstrap
+- The API takes the essay, does the preprocessing steps and predicts the score

+- The frontend is made using HTML, CSS, JS and Bootstrap